uptonking/note4yaoo/lib-fwk-orm-sequelize-examples.md

   - basic NodeJS application for web API microservices that uses express with express-session, sequelize-typescript to connect to a SQL database and authenticate users.
   - The app is written following the proper OOP approach using TypeScript classes with decorators
   - 过于简单
+  - If the registration/login was successful, the user should be instantly logged in with a session.

 - https://github.com/Mohammad-Faisal/professional-express-sequelize-docker-boilerplate /typedi
   - ExpressJS Boilerplate with Typescrip+Docker+Sequelize integration